Status

 Summary

 EPA has been investigating the storing of soft plastics intended for recycling since May 2022.
-Inspections of sites across Victoria have revealed 14 locations with large amounts of soft plastics.
+There are currently 5 locations across Victoria storing soft plastics from the REDcycle program.

 Compliance and enforcement